eleanalt/hash-join-optimizer/README.md

 Our Hopscotch Hashing implementation uses **`std::hash` with a Murmur3-inspired finalizer** to distribute keys uniformly.
 Each bucket maintains a **bitmap representing a fixed-size neighborhood (`H = 32`)**, allowing keys to be moved within this neighborhood to resolve collisions efficiently.
 The neighborhood size makes the most of **cache locality** while remaining within the **32-bit bitmap limit**, which allows fast bitwise operations for checking and accessing occupancy.
 We selected a **practical load factor of 0.9**, which keeps most insertions local and ensures O(1) lookups while maintaining high cache efficiency.

 ### Unchained Hashing
+The unchained hash table was implemented using a directory and a contiguous adjacency array to improve cache locality during hash joins.
 Both CRC32 and Fibonacci hashing were experimentally implemented.
 In the software-based implementation, CRC32 incurred substantially higher computation overhead, leading to worse overall hash join execution time.
-Consequently, Fibonacci hashing was chosen as the final hashing strategy.
+Consequently, Fibonacci hashing was chosen as the final hashing strategy.A lightweight 16-bit Bloom filter per directory entry is used to quickly reject non-matching keys and reduce unnecessary memory accesses.
+This design prioritizes simplicity, performance, and efficient in-memory execution.

 ## Performance